sofieneBK/building-microservices-with-spring-boot/README.md

-# Playing with Sring Boot microservices
+# Playing with Spring Boot microservices
 Code for Playing with Spring Boot microservices tutorial

 Application's architecture :